neilellis/blog/source/_posts/dollar.md

 Under the covers, just like JavaScript, we do have a type system.
 However it is a runtime type system with few restrictions.
 At compile time everything implements `var` - at runtime some operations will not be allowed.

-*It is* possible for us to support typing of `var`, however experience of this showed it added a lot of complexity back even with type inference.
+*It is* possible for Dollar to support typing of `var`, however experience of this showed it added a lot of complexity back even with type inference.

 For Real Applications